A Malaysia-led initiative founded on the principle that aging is not a crisis to be managed, but an infrastructure to be built.

 The Global Comparison (The Mature Aging Economies)

-• Japan: The global pioneer in aging-readiness, with over 28% of its population already aged 65+.
+• Japan: the global pioneer in ageing-readiness, with more than 28% of its population already aged 65+.

 The Regional Synchronizer

-The platform enables Malaysia and ASEAN partners to bypass the "looming cost crisis" by architecting the systems necessary to unlock the Longevity Dividend.
+The platform enables Malaysia and ASEAN partners to address the looming cost of inaction by architecting the systems necessary to unlock the longevity dividend.

 The Comparison of Readiness (Years to Transition):